Charles F. Hermann: Mershon Center

 Charles Hermann served as Director of the Mershon Center for International Security Studies at The Ohio State University from 1980 to 1995 (interrupted for two years to serve as Acting Vice Provost for International Affairs at Ohio State).
 The Mershon Center funded faculty and PhD research and educational projects dealing with national and international security.
 It encouraged faculty to seek relevant external grants and contracts with a vigorous matching program from the endowment established by Ralph D. Mershon.
-Additionally as Director of the Mershon Center for International Security Studies, Charles Hermann initiated several projects designed to advance both scholarly and public knowledge about international affairs and foreign policy.
+Additionally as Director of the Mershon Center, Charles Hermann initiated several projects designed to advance both scholarly and public knowledge about international affairs and foreign policy.

-In 1984 he created the Edgar S. Furniss Award, named for the first director of the Mershon Center.
+In 1984 he created the Edgar S. Furniss Award, named for the first director of the Mershon Center, Edgar S. Furniss.
 Given annually, the award is presented to an author whose first book makes an exceptional contribution to the study of national and international security.

-In 1985 he provided resources and encouragement to his Mershon colleague, Professor Joe Kruzel, to create and edit an annual review of critical issues in American defense policy.
-The first edition, of the AMERICAN DEFENSE ANNUAL appeared in 1986.
+In 1985 he provided resources and encouragement to his Mershon colleague, Joseph J. Kruzel Jr., to create and edit an annual review of critical issues in American defense policy.
+The first edition, of the American Defense Annual appeared in 1986.
 It continued each year until Kruzel took a leave from the Mershon Center to serve as Deputy Assistant Secretary of Defense for NATO and Europe.
 Hemann assumed editorship of the 9th edition.
 Tragically, Professor Kruzel was killed in Bosnia while working to establish peace negotiations and Hermann left the Mershon Center in 1995.
 The book series was not continued.

-In 1994 Hermann negotiated with the International Studies Association to jointly sponsor a new journal of analytical essays and reviews designated as The Mershon International Studies Review.
-After Hermann left the Mershon Center, the International Studies Association continued the journal as The International Studies Review, which remains a vital, widely used resource.
+The Mershon International Studies Review, begun in 1957, was a concern of Hermann.
+In 1994 he negotiated with the International Studies Association to jointly sponsor a new journal of analytical essays and reviews to carry forward the work of the Mershon journal.
+After Hermann left the Mershon Center, the International Studies Association continued the journal as The International Studies Review.